 This classic Cajun dish pays homage to the Louisiana holy trinity (onions, bell peppers and celery).
 The finely chopped proteins give the rice its signature “dirty” look.
 Traditionally, dirty rice includes chicken liver -- you can omit it, but don’t fear the liver!
 It adds another layer of texture and depth of flavor.
-By Nikki Scott for Food Network Kitchen.

 Heat the olive oil in a Dutch oven or large heavy-bottomed pot over medium-high heat.
 Add the sausage, ground beef and chicken livers and cook, breaking the meat into small bits with a wooden spoon, until no longer pink, 3 to 4 minutes.
 Transfer to a medium heatproof bowl with a slotted spoon.